MS in Counseling (School Counseling with Embedded PPS Credential)

 Note: Only students who are already enrolled in the School Counseling concentration at California State University, Sacramento may apply to the Pupil Personnel Services School Counseling Internship Credential Program.
 This credential is embedded within the master’s degree, School Counseling concentration.

 The Career Counseling; Marriage, Couple, and Family Counseling; Rehabilitation Counseling, and School Counseling concentrations at Sacramento State are nationally accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
-The School Counseling concentration is accredited by the California Commission on Teacher Credentialing (CTC).
+The School Counseling concentration is also accredited by the California Commission on Teacher Credentialing (CCTC).

 Note: For additional information on credentials, see the “College of Education” section of this catalog.
 Program requirements are subject to change in order to maintain compliance with relevant state and national certification, licensure, and/or accreditation requirements.
 Interested parties should refer to the current student handbook for up to date program information.